DHTMLX/docs-diagram/docs/shapes/configuration_properties.md

 - `x` - (optional) the x coordinate of the shape position.
 The property is **required** in the default mode of Diagram
 - `y` - (optional) the y coordinate of the shape position.
 The property is **required** in the default mode of Diagram
 - `text` - (optional) the text to be rendered in a shape
-- `editable` - (optional) enables/disables the ability to edit the text of the shape by double-clicking on it; *true* by default. <br>*The property is not available for a custom shape.*
+- `editable` - (optional) enables/disables the ability to edit the text of the shape by double-clicking on it; *true* by default. <br />*The property is not available for a custom shape.*
 - `height` - (optional) the height of a shape
 - `width` - (optional) the width of a shape
 - `fixed` - (optional) enables/disables movement and resizing of a shape, *false* by default